glycerine/monty/README.md

 That code is available at https://go.starlark.net , also known as https://github.com/google/starlark-go.

-Monty does not aim to be fully backwards compatible dialect.
+Monty does not aim to be a fully backwards compatible dialect with its predecessors.
 It is still intuitive and quickly learned.
+The language definition and implementation documents for Starlark below are still largely accurate.

 Major additions:

 ~~~
 [x] A package type.